feature-hub/feature-hub/packages/history-service/README.md

 };
 ```

-For both the browser and the memory history, the service is API-compatible with
+For both the browser and the static history, the service is API-compatible with
 the history package.
+Note, however, that the `go`, `goBack`, `goForward` and
-For further information reference
+`block` methods are not supported.
+For further information, reference
 [its documentation](https://www.npmjs.com/package/history).

 ### As the Integrator